ianisout/spaceshooter-project/README.md

 <hr>

 - If the enemies reach the end of the box, game over
-- There's a small bug in the system, which is actually a *feature*, that is: the invading enemies glitch 4 pixels forward every time a new enemy comes around!
-(Easy to be fixed- but I preferred to keep the challenge challenging 👀)
+- There's a small glitch in the system, which is not a bug but a *feature*, that is: the invading enemies move extra 4 pixels to the left every time a new enemy comes around.
+(Easy to be fixed - but I preferred to keep the challenge challenging 👀)

 <hr>